Secret Key Generation Via Localization and Mobility: System Model

 \subsection{Localization}

 At each time slot, there is a period in which the legitimate nodes obtain information about their relative position with respect to each other.
 As discussed in Section~\ref{sec:relatedwork}, there are various methods to establish the localization information.
 In this paper, we will not treat these methods separately.
 We will simply assume that, during measurement period $i$, when node $1$ transmits a beacon, nodes $2$ and $e$ obtain a noisy observation of $d_{12}[i]$ and $d_{1e}[i]$ respectively.
 Let these observation be $\hat{d}_{2}[i]$ and $\hat{d}_{1e}[i]$, respectively.
 Similarly, when node $2$ follows up with a beacon, nodes $1$ and $e$ obtain the distance observations $\hat{d}_{1}[i]$ and $\hat{d}_{2e}[i]$, respectively.
 The nodes may also independently observe their global positions, e.g., through a GPS device.
 They may also observe the angle they make with respect to each other, if they are equipped with direction sensitive localizers (e.g., directional antennas in wireless localization).
-To that end, we consider the following two extreme cases on the global location information (GLI):\\ 1) no GLI: We assume that the nodes do not have any knowledge of their global location.
-However, with the observations of both the beacons, the eavesdropper also obtains a noisy observation, $\hat{\phi}_e[i]$, of the angle between the legitimate nodes.\\ 2) perfect GLI: We assume that each node has perfect knowledge of its global location, and all nodes have a sense of orientation with respect to some coordinate plane as shown in Figure~\ref{fig:sysmodel2}.
+We consider two extreme cases on the global location information (GLI):\\ 1) no GLI: The nodes do not have any knowledge of their global location.
+However, with the observations of both the beacons, the eavesdropper also obtains a noisy observation, $\hat{\phi}_e[i]$, of the angle between the legitimate nodes.\\ 2) perfect GLI: Each node has perfect knowledge of its global location, and a sense of orientation with respect to some coordinate plane as shown in Figure~\ref{fig:sysmodel2}.
 In this case, nodes $1$, $2$ obtain noisy observations $\hat{\phiv}_1, \ \hat{\phiv}_2$ of the angle $\phiv_{12}$.
 Similarly, node $e$ obtains noisy observation $\hat{\phiv}_{1e}, \ \hat{\phiv}_{2e}$ of the angles $\phiv_{1e}, \phiv_{2e}$.

 Let $o_j[i]$ denote the set of observations of node during slot $i$, and $\ov_j \eqdef \{o_j[i]\}_{i=1}^n$.
 The observations $\ov_j$ for each case is provided in Table~\ref{tab:observations}.
 We emphasize that, the observations in each slot are obtained solely from the beacons exchanged during that particular slot.
 The nodes' final estimates of the distances depend also on the observations during other slots, due to predictable mobility patterns.